valfulton/Atlantic-ADSHADE-Peace/README.md

 1. `get_worker` - a convenience method to return the checksum for the Phala attestation explorer and the codehash of the docker image the Worker Agent is running.
 1. `is_verified_by_codehash(codehash)` - an example method which checks a Worker Agent is registered in the contract with the provided codehash matching the argument. **One example of how we can protect smart contract methods by only allowing access to registered Worker Agents with the correct code.**

-Subsequent Worker Agent code and calls to the NEAR Contract are left to the developer and their custom smart contract development for their projects using Based Agents.
+Subsequent Worker Agent code and calls to the NEAR Contract are left to the developer and their custom smart contract development for their projects using Shade Agents.

 ### Availability